hass-energy/hafo/docs/user-guide/forecasters/historical-shift.md

 | Jan 1, 11:00 (Mon) | Jan 8, 11:00 (Mon) | 3.1 kW |
 | Jan 2, 10:00 (Tue) | Jan 9, 10:00 (Tue) | 2.8 kW |
 | ...                | ...                | ...    |

-The pattern repeats: Jan 15 uses Jan 8's forecast (which came from Jan 1), and so on.

 ## When to Use